rsponholtz/azscadeploy/README.md

 This will output a HTML file that you will have to download or put into your storage account for viewing.

+## Development of new SCA patterns

+To start developing new patterns, you should fork the Azure SCA pattern repo (https://github.com/rsponholtz/azsapsca.git), and then clone your repo to your own SCA appliance.
+Develop new pattern tests, commit to your repo, and then submit them as pull requests.

 There is a program for testing individual SCA patterns called "pat" which is located in /usr/bin/pat.
 There is an error in this program though, so sudo to root, copy to your home directory and edit the script.
 Find the section that looks like this:

 ```bash
 [[ ! -x $PATFULL ]] && { ((ERR_MODE++)); ((RET_FAT++)); }
 if grep